 The dam was inspected in 2011 and DEM issued an NOV to the owner in 2013 for the unsafe conditions.
 The owner requested a hearing on the NOV and met with DEM in 2013 to discuss settlement.
-In 2015 and 2016, DEM sought additional information from the Department of Transportation to determine if the significant hazard classification is appropriate.
+In 2015 and 2016, DEM sought additional information from the Department of Transportation (DOT) to determine if the significant hazard classification is appropriate.
+In 2017, DEM received the information and determined that the hazard classification is appropriate and that DOT owns a portion of the dam.